static-frame/static-frame/doc/source/articles/upgrade.rst

 Name: mass, dtype: float64

-In opposition to that behavior, Pandas will sometimes (depending on the value of the  argument) use the second argument in ``loc`` not as a column selection, but rather as an inner level selection on the rows.
+However, in opposition to the common behavior, Pandas will sometimes (depending on the value of the  argument) use the second argument in ``loc`` not as a column selection, but rather as an inner-level ``pd.MultiIndex`` selection on the rows.

 >>> df.loc['lepton', 'tau'] # Selects lepton and tau from rows mass      1.777